kevincostnerha/codeforce/README.md

 ## Project Description

-Rent-A-Space is a web appplication that leverages commmunities, service cloud, the lightning aura framework, lightning web components,
+Rent-A-Space is a web appplication that leverages commmunities, service cloud, the lightning aura framework and lightning web components to offer an ultra-flexible platform in which manages a Storage Unit Company.
+Through a variety of custom functionalities and hand-crafted components, Rent-A-Space efficiently manages Storage Units and the Customer Accounts associated with them.
+Our Experience Site is a front-facing interface for the customer to personalize their order with ease.
+Simultaneously, the back-end is built for System Administration and Company Management to maximize service to clientele.

 ## Technologies Used